 Wildlife cameras: Learn how and were to set Wildlife Cameras, identify and log animal and bird movements.

-Tree and plant identification: You will learn how to identify and grade trees for health, timber, thinning and culling, identify plant health issues.
+Tree listening and plant identification: You will learn how to listen to and identify trees for health, identify plant health issues.
 Flower and plant identification

-Game and deer management: Get experience with Deer management , game control and rearing, interaction between farm and conservation.
+Game and Deer management: Get experience with Deer management , interaction between farm and conservation.

 Reptile handling and species recognition